March 24, 2013

 July 22, 2009

-Currently the business reporter for the Centre Daily Times in State College, Pa..
+Currently the education reporter for the Centre Daily Times in State College, Pa..
 Former writer for the Rochester Democrat and Chronicle Newspaper in Rochester, N.Y.
-I also work on a game-to-game basis with the Rochester Red Wings (AAA affiliate of the Minnesota Twins) in the production department, where I operate camera equipment, replay decks and audio mixers for games broadcasted live on Time Warner Cable, the MLB Network and MiLB.com, and create graphics for scoreboard and television broadcasts.
+I also worked on a game-to-game basis with the Rochester Red Wings (AAA affiliate of the Minnesota Twins) in the production department, where I operated camera equipment, replay decks and audio mixers for games broadcasted live on Time Warner Cable, the MLB Network and MiLB.com, and created graphics for scoreboard and television broadcasts.

 Originally from the Rochester, N.Y.-area, I moved to Phoenix in the summer of 2005 to attend Arizona State University, where I was a student-athlete on the women's soccer team.
 As a 2009 graduate of ASU, I received a dual Bachelor of Arts degrees in Journalism and Mass Communication with a concentration in print from the Walter Cronkite School of Journalism and Mass Communication, and English with a concentration in literature from the School of Liberal Arts & Sciences.

-Before and during college I completed numerous internships in print, media production and public relations work that included ESPN (Phoenix); Bleacher Report and CBS Sports (San Francisco); Greece Post Newspaper (Greece, N.Y.), NextStep Magazine (Victor, N.Y.), Discover Rochester Magazine, WROC-TV 8 and WHAM-TV 13 (Rochester, N.Y.); and College Affair Magazine (Scottsdale, Ariz.).
-During my time with BR and CBS Sports, I primarily covered NCAA and CIS (Canada) men's ice hockey.
+Before and during college I completed numerous internships in print, media production and public relations work that included ESPN (Phoenix); Bleacher Report and CBS Sports (San Francisco); Greece Post Newspaper (Greece, N.Y.), NextStep Magazine (Victor, N.Y.), Discover Rochester Magazine, CBS affiliate WROC-TV 8 and ABC affiliate WHAM-TV 13 (Rochester, N.Y.); and College Affair Magazine (Scottsdale, Ariz.).
+During my time with BR and CBS Sports, I primarily covered NCAA and CIS (Canada) men's ice hockey, and sports news around western New York and southern Ontario.

 Upon graduation, I landed a job as a crime reporter for Greater Niagara Newspapers in the Buffalo-Niagara Falls, N.Y. area and worked there until September 2011.
 Shortly after, I completed a month-long fellowship with the New York State Senate as a press advisor for Sen. Greg Ball (R-Brewster).
 From there, I was brought on to cover local news for the Rochester Democrat & Chronicle newspaper.
 I pitched story ideas to editors, wrote "Best Bets" and "Food & Drink" articles for the RocFocus section, covered general news and human-interest stories in the Greater Rochester area, and wrote for the OurTowns section of the newspaper, focusing on the Greece and Hilton areas.